 Unfortunately this is true.
-While I think it is both accurate and useful to tell kids that waiting will probably result in better sex over their life time, the primary point should be doing what God says to do.
-I understand that Pietka is concerned about wrongs done in the name of keeping kids abstinent, but I fear she is failing to differentiate between the baby and the bath water.
+While I think it is both accurate and useful to tell kids waiting will probably result in better sex over their life time, the primary point should be doing what God says to do.
+I understand Pietka is concerned about wrongs done in the name of keeping kids abstinent, but I fear she is failing to differentiate between the baby and the bath water.
 The answer is biblical grace, not deciding as some (not Pietka) have that virginity is unimportant.

 “[B]ad sex is neither a reason for divorce nor an excuse to stop investing in a marriage.”